annuhuss/ArrayAccess-ArrayObject/README.md

 <h1>
-PHPs predefined ArrayAccess interface and ArrayObject class: Make an object that acts as arrays, really!
+PHPs predefined ArrayAccess interface and ArrayObject class: How objects acts like arrays
 </h1>

 <p>